freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 You may come across situations where users are seeking medical advice or are dealing with mental health issues and are looking for support.
 As a matter of policy, you should avoid talking privately about these matters.
 Should the situation at some point reflect back to fCC, we want to have the conversation(s) on record.
 Make it clear that we are not medical professionals and that you encourage the user to find professional help.
 As difficult as it sometimes can be, avoid giving any tips or advice other than pointing the user in the direction of professional help!

 If this happens on Discord: Create a private channel for the user and the mod team.
-This should be done manually, as using the bot suspension flow carries negative connotation and may cause the user to feel they are being punished.
+This can be done with the bot's `private` command.

 - The user is guaranteed some privacy
 - Public chat is no longer disrupted